Harissharp/Tkinter/README.md

 All imports are preinstalled in python so you don't need to install external packages. any questions on how it works feel free to ask

+Update 2:
+New features ncluding ISBN and value checking as well as GUI enchancements !